Author Archives: Tina Drakakis

 Um, okay?

-In fairness, he was kind of a jerk and her spidey sense for Wrong Boys was keenly aware of this way before my adolescence picked up on it but her remark alone clearly seeped into my subconscious.
-I’ve never really been a fan of that jewelry (and, for this Long Island girl, ignoring that accessory was an 80s struggle for sure.
+In fairness, he was kind of a jerk and her spidey sense for Wrong Boys was spot on way before my adolescence picked up on it but her remark alone clearly seeped into my subconscious.
+I’ve never really been a fan of pearl jewelry (and, for this Long Island girl, ignoring that accessory was an 80s struggle for sure.
 Thanks, Madonna).
-But the truth is that boy caused A LOT of tears so who knows, maybe she was right.
+But the truth is, that boy caused A LOT of tears so who knows, maybe she was right.

 But there were others, and most came void of any logic or rationale.
 You just obeyed.